Bogdan-Branzaniuc/Tundorul/README.md

   * I learned to use this tool mainly for general and consistent concepts and documentations rather than specific libraries, since it's training consists of lying and deceiving about it's actual knowledge.
   * Lesson I learned from Chat GPT : ```If you have to change your question, go elsewere for the most acurate response```

+## Code Institute
+  * For enforcing high standards of good practices on my project
+  * For compacting and providing valuable information and know-how in their course

+## Me
+  * For designing the architecture of the website
+  * For creating a decent product that meets the requirements of both Code Institute and Tundorul's Business

+# Acknowledgements
 ## My two mentors Reuben Ferante and Brian Macharia
-  * Reuben Helped me at the beggining with great examples and general directions as well as the best practices
+  * Reuben Helped me at the beggining with great examples, directions and best practices
   * Towards the end of the project Reuben stepped down from Code Institute.
 On this regard I am thanking him for the previous help and his work as a mentor in this time.
   * Brian Helped me a lot towards the end of the project, knowing how to press the Turbo Button

+## My brother for trusting me with his brand and immage